• Skip to primary navigation

 When my family hears I'm making spaghetti pie, they can't help but smile.

-We categorize spaghetti pie under ultra comfort food right alongside baked mac and cheese and lasagna.
+We categorize spaghetti pie under ultra comfort food right alongside baked mac and cheese and lasagna, and lasagna pie.

 This white spaghetti pie has a similar flavor profile to cacio e pepe thanks to the Pecorino and the black pepper but we've also added Fontina cheese for extra flavor and creaminess.